Pet Info Hut - Expert Tips: Pet Health Care And Nutrition Facts

 Asthma

-Asthma is another reason your cat might make these sounds.
-Cats with asthma have trouble breathing.
-They might cough or wheeze.
+Another reason your cat might make these sounds is asthma.
+Cats with asthma have trouble breathing, so they might cough or wheeze.
 Asthma can be triggered by allergens or stress.

 Allergies